SJhang/react-proposal/README.md

 - React Router Dom library enables us to go to other pages(components) depending on the route.

-- This is different from html <a> tag and href because they cause the page to refresh.
+- This is different from html `<a>` tag and href because they cause the page to refresh.

 - Redux implementation might be needed.
 In case of the myStore and findStore component.
 If not, need to pass a callback from the parent.

 - Instead of trying to make so many reusable components, have some atomic components such as HdTextField, HdCheckbox, HdButton, etc.

+- These shared components can be migrated from the checkouPage.